cloudinary-labs/cloudydesktop/README.md

 - Files are uploaded as public to Cloudinary.
 - The Cloudinary folder you set will be created under cloudydesktop folder in Cloudinary (and not under the root directory) so that there are less chances of messing up an existing folder.
-- Files deleted from your local folder will be deleted from the Cloudinary folder as well.
+- When the sync is running, files deleted from your local folder will be deleted from the Cloudinary folder as well.

 Running: